alitet01/etc/README.md

 togglebuf create two target Projects for each source one: same name and with suffix (raw_suffix from configuration file).
 All tasks and time entries get link to suffixed projects while copying.
-After some of then could be moved to Projects with source names manually.
+Later some of them could be moved to Projects with source names manually.